 David Price: Online editor, specialising in iOS and iOS devices

-Ashleigh Allsopp: Staff writer, reviews guru and rumour investigator
+Ashleigh Allsopp: Senior staff writer, reviews guru and rumour investigator

 Matt Egan: The editor in chief.
 Smartphone comparisons (and defending them from inevitable abusive comments) a speciality

 Simon Jary: The publisher.
 Also a former editor of Macworld and an Apple enthusiast of many years' standing

 Nick Spence: Knowledgeable fan of Apple and design topics